 Dawn trusted her younger sister.
 She always had.
 Buffy might not be the most mature of people - in fact, she might even be called shallow - but Dawn still trusted her.
 She'd always had a close relationship with Buffy, and that didn't change when Dawn went to study at UCLA.

 Neither Hank nor Joyce believed Buffy.
 They thought she was joking when she told them.
-So Buffy gave up, resigned herself to their skepticism and stopped trying to convince them.
+So Buffy gave up, resigned herself to their scepticism and stopped trying to convince them.

 Dawn wasn't jealous of Buffy.
 Not after she burned down the gym.
 Not after Merrick died.
 But she did wonder about herself.
 She was the sister of the Slayer, after all.
 That had to count for something, didn't it?